 Review of Angles

-This page has a review of the trigonometric concepts relating to angles for the examination.
+This page has a review of the trigonometric concepts relating to angles for the ACT math examination.

-Attempt the problem that follows and then study the solution.
+Attempt the problem below and then study the solution.

 ∠A and ∠B each have measurements between 0° and 45°.

 If cos A = sin B, what is the sum of ∠A + ∠B ?